shikaan/shikaan.github.io/_posts/2024-09-12-x86-64-conditionals.md

   // Assign the new address to `rip` to fetch
   // a new instruction on next iteration. registers.rip = next_pointer
+  // ...handle hardware and other side effects...
 }
 ```

-Most of the time, the execution is linear: `next_pointer` is merely the address of the instruction in the following line of code.
-Some instructions, however, will yield a `next_pointer` pointing to code located elsewhere.
-These instructions are called _Control Transfer Instructions_ (CTIs).
+Most of the time, the execution is linear: instructions are executed one after the other in the order they are coded, top to bottom.
+Some instructions, however, can break this convention and are called _Control Transfer Instructions_ (CTIs).

-The CTIs we will focus on are categorized as _conditional_ and _unconditional_, and they make control flow possible in assembly.
+The CTIs we will focus on are categorized as _conditional_ and _unconditional_, and they make control flow possible in assembly by allowing execution of nonconsecutive instructions.
 Software interrupts are the other type of CTI; we won't explicitly touch them here[^2] since they are tightly intertwined with operative systems beyond the scope of this series.

 The first CTI we will explore is `jmp` (jump).